Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Graph-Embedded Systems

-\end{enumerate} \end{defi} The first type of permutation, $\approx_s$, allows for permutation inside the term but preserves the layer like structure of the function symbols in the term graph.
-The second type of permutation in the classical leaf permutability and is restricted to the leaf nodes, i.e., just the variables and constants of the term graph.
+\begin{defi}[Leaf and Subterm Permutations] We define two types of permutations, $\approx_s$ and $\approx_l$: \begin{enumerate} \item For terms $t$ and $t'$, we say $t$ is \emph{subterm permutatively} equal to $t'$, denoted $t \approx_s t'$, if one of the following is true: \begin{enumerate} \item $t = t'$, where $t$ and $t'$ are constants or variables, or \item $t= f(u_1, \ldots, u_n)$ and $t' =f(u_{\sigma(1)}, \ldots, u_{\sigma(n)})$ where $f$ is a $n$-ary function symbol, $n\geq 1$, and $\sigma$ is a permutation of the indexes $(1, \ldots, n)$. \end{enumerate} \item For terms $t$ and $t'$, we say $t$ is \emph{leaf permutatively} equal to $t'$, denoted $t \approx_l t'$, if $t'$ is obtained from $t$ via a permutation of variables and constants occurring in $t$. \end{enumerate} \end{defi} The first type of permutation, $\approx_s$, allows for permutation inside the term but preserves the layer like structure of the function symbols in the term graph.
+The second type of permutation in the classical leaf permutability and is restricted to the leaf vertices, i.e., just the variables and constants of the term graph.
 We will use a combination of the above two permutations in the definition employed for graph-embedded TRS. \begin{defi}[Permutatively Equal] For terms $t$ and $t'$, we say $t$ is \emph{permutatively} equal to $t'$, denoted $t \approx t'$, if $t \approx_s t'' \approx_l t'$, for some term $t''$. \end{defi}

 \begin{rem} It is useful here to remark on the motivation of the above definition, $\approx$.
 The goal is to model the graph isomorphism property.
 At the same time one needs to be careful not to be too broad and remove layer preserving properties of Definition~\ref{def:trs-graph-emb} and thus later protocol properties such as local stability (see Definition~\ref{def:locally-stable}).
 In addition, one cannot be too restricted and disallow working protocol representations such as Example~\ref{example:add} which requires more than just leaf permutability.
 However, it may be possible to improve upon the above definition and allow for additional systems while still maintaining the decidability of the knowledge problems shown here, see the discussion in Section~\ref{sec:conclusions}. \end{rem}